GLOBAL MARKETS-'Relief rally' pushes equity markets higher; bonds flat

 By David Randall

-NEW YORK, Sept 28 (Reuters) - Global equity markets surged and the dollar fell from two-month highs Monday as investors moved into the shares of beaten-down sectors such as banks and travel stocks on the heels of a sharp stock market sell-off the week before.
+NEW YORK, Sept 28 (Reuters) - Global equity markets surged and the dollar fell from two-month highs on Monday as investors moved into beaten-down sectors such as banks and travel on the heels of last week's sharp sell-off.

 Asian shares gained, with Chinese shares boosted by data over the weekend showing China's industrial firms grew for the fourth consecutive month in August.